Tlf/tlf/doc/Manual.md

 The bottom section of the screen has DXcluster spots, the band map, and related information.

 The spacebar moves between fields, the "Enter" key sends the appropriate message for the current stage of the QSO, and the "ESC" key backs out of whatever you just did.
 With the cursor in the callsign entry field, "Alt-h" brings up a help screen, while typing `:help` and hitting "Enter" will bring up a full list of commands.
-From that list, typing `:q` will return you to the main logging screen.
+From that list, typing `q` will return you to the main logging screen.
 Typing `:cfg` and hitting "Enter" will let you edit logcfg.dat in the text editor, and exiting that editor will return you to the main logging screen.

 The log is saved continuously in TLF's text-based native format.
 After the contest ends, typing `:write` in the call entry field will export the log in Cabrillo format as `<Yourcall>.cbr`, which is how most contest sponsors want it.
 If you haven't set the Cabrillo configuration in a file as described above, you'll be asked a series of questions for the file header, such as your category, power level, and so forth.
 You can also export an ADIF file by typing `:adif` in the callsign field.
 That's handy for importing your contest contacts into your general logging program, or uploading them to sites such as Clublog or Logbook of the World.